 When will I hear the results of my application?

 The selection process is usually completed by mid-April, and every attempt will be made to contact you before fall registration day.

 What happens once I'm selected?

 Once selected, you will be invited to participate in the end-of-year banquet at the end of your junior year.
-By September of your senior year, you should have read the Fifth Year Scholar Policies and Guidelines (.doc), and met with your advisor regarding the implementation of your proposal.
-By early October, you should have filled out the Fifth Year Scholars Checklist (.doc) and have submitted it.
+By September of your senior year, you should have read the Fifth Year Scholar Policies and Guidelines (pdf), and met with your advisor regarding the implementation of your proposal.
+By early October, you should have filled out the Fifth Year Scholars Checklist (pdf) and have submitted it.